Dissertation: Jing Li, Managing Eutrophic Waters in Artificial Recharge Plants – Cyanotoxin risks in Swedish freshwaters

 Jing Li’s thesis aims to present a comprehensive knowledge base and tools for water managers and operators to understand cyanobacterial risk in their water so that bloom problems can be prevented or mitigated.

 Firstly, an adaptive approach for cyanobacteria management in drinking water supply is proposed, starting with an overview of this problem and resulting in a conceptual management tool design, a Cyanobacteria Management Tool (CMT) by which multi-indicators for actions are provided.

 Secondly, the magnitude of this problem in Swedish freshwaters was studied both on a national and local scale, including their geographical distribution, species dynamics, bloom seasonal pattern and their connection with eutrophication status, land use, and other factors.

 Thirdly, the study highlights impact of nutrients on cyanobacteria formation, including testing two hypothesizes, 1) if Total Phosphorus (TP) can be used to predict cyanobacteria risk and 2) if the Dissolved Inorganic Nitrogen and Phosphorus ratio (DIN/TP) is a better indicator for cyanobacteria risk than TN/TP.
 The results were also verified by a full-scale on-site experiment study of pre-treating eutrophic water at a local water treatment plant.

 Lastly, cyanotoxin detection challenges and strategies are presented.

-Jing Li is a PhD student at Water Resouces Engineering at Lund University and Sweden Water Research.
+Jing Li has been a PhD student at Water Resouces Engineering at Lund University and Sweden Water Research.